PlaidCloud/website/content/en/docs/tasks/administer-cluster/securing-a-cluster.md

 <!-- steps -->

-## Controlling access to the Kubernetes API
+## Controlling access to the PlaidCloud API

-As Kubernetes is entirely API-driven, controlling and limiting who can access the cluster and what actions they are allowed to perform is the first line of defense.
+As PlaidCloud is entirely API-driven, controlling and limiting who can access the cluster and what actions they are allowed to perform is the first line of defense.

 ### Use Transport Layer Security (TLS) for all API traffic

-Kubernetes expects that all API communication in the cluster is encrypted by default with TLS, and the majority of installation methods will allow the necessary certificates to be created and distributed to the cluster components.
+PlaidCloud expects that all API communication in the cluster is encrypted by default with TLS, and the majority of installation methods will allow the necessary certificates to be created and distributed to the cluster components.
 Note that some components and installation methods may enable local ports over HTTP and administrators should familiarize themselves with the settings of each component to identify